 Congenital nystagmus simply means nystagmus which is apparent in the first few weeks or months of life.
 Acquired nystagmus can occur at any time.
-At least 1 in 1,000 babies are born each year with nystagmus, whilst many more acquire nystagmus in later life.
+At least 1 in 1,000 babies are born each year with nystagmus, whilst many more people acquire nystagmus at any time after early infancy.

 Nystagmus itself cannot currently be cured, but some underlying conditions can be treated, especially childhood cataracts and strabismus, and there are therapies for some neurological conditions.
 It is very important to ensure that any sight difficulties which can be corrected by prescription glasses or contact lenses, such as short sight, long sight and astigmatism, are addressed.
 The nystagmus will not be affected, but the eyesight will be the best it can be.

 Researchers around the world are looking at different aspects of nystagmus with the aim of developing better diagnostics, treatments and therapies, prevention and cure.

 A lot of this work still focuses on how the eye movements are controlled and the understanding of this is still far from complete.
 It is hoped that as research continues in this field more effective treatment options will be available for people with nystagmus.

 As the understanding of nystagmus continues to grow, various drugs are being used to manage the condition.
 Botulinum toxin injections have been shown to help some people with the acquired form of nystagmus associated with multiple sclerosis, though these are not usually effective in people with congenital nystagmus.

 The drugs gabapentin, baclofen and memantine have also proved to have some success at reducing the effects of acquired nystagmus in some people and they are currently being trialled on people with congenital nystagmus.
 Sadly, they do not work for everyone and can have unpleasant side effects.